 Before the Yoast SEO plugin came along All in One SEO reigned supreme in the WordPress SEO plugin space.
 I vividly remember installing “All in One SEO” to a small niche review site I had built back in 2011 and 8 days later reaching the top of the SERPS for many valuable keywords.
 This site went from making about US$400/month to US$3000/month and the only thing I did was install this terrific little plugin.

 What a revelation that was.
 I did the same thing to a few other sites with varying success but never as good as that first site.
 Still it was this plugin that gave me a foothold into the niche website marketing trend at the time and help me build a great business.
 Those days are now long gone.
 Because of this I was devoted to this plugin for a very long time, probably to long.
 It requires much more effort than installing an SEO plugin to get to the top of Google SERPs these days.
 Unfortunately this plugin has become long in the tooth.
 It has no analysis or readability features like Yoast SEO and is not lightweight and nimble and easy to use like The SEO Framework.
 It is a still a stellar performer and after all these years is still in the top 3 SEO plugins for WordPress.

 Like Yoast SEO it is bloated and a little unwieldy and has the annoying upgrade path to a premium version.
 I could never recommend this plugin over the other 2 mentioned above.

-If you haven’t realized by what we have already said we highly recommend The SEO Framework as the dedicated SEO plugin to use on a site.
+If it isn’t obvious by now, we highly recommend The SEO Framework as the dedicated SEO plugin to use on a site.
 One plugin that we haven’t mentioned but we are keeping an eye on is SEOPress.
-We have heard very good things about it and have installed it on a 3 new niche sites to see how effective it is.
+We have heard very good things about it and have installed it on 3 new niche sites to see how effective it is.
 We will keep you informed of the results.